Luisky/ansible-fedora/README.md

 ## Introduction

-In order to run this post install script we need to install Ansible (`dnf install ansible` on Fedora).
-And then use `ansible-playbook -K main.yml -u username`.
-This YAML file is configured to :
+This YAML file is configured for Fedora :

 - Reduce the limit of packages version to 2.
 (DNF)
 - Install Google Chrome, vscode, and other apps